 With the current pandemic situation, many people are facing enforced isolation in a physical sense.
 If this was happening in the pre-internet days, it would be quite a bit harder, but as it is, most of us are still able to access some level of social support.

 However, certain forms of social support don’t work well online, including physical affection and hands-on, practical assistance.
-For people who live alone, this is going to be more of an issue.
+For people who live alone, this is likeluy to be more of an issue.

 Personally, with where my illness is at now, my preference is isolation in a physical sense.
 Regardless of the public health situation, I get some forms of social support online, some in my in-person world, and others not at all.
-I very rarely feel lonely.
+I very rarely feel lonely, and feel quite comfortable in my fortress of solitude.
 In terms of risk of negative health effects, I think any impact would be minor compared to the effects of the depression.

 Has social isolation been an issue for you before the pandemic?
 Have the current restrictions caused major changes in the social support that you’re able to access?